reproto/reproto/it/README.md

   directory.
 These are then compared against the reference output in the `expected` directory.
 * Build one or more _projects_, see [Projects](#projects)

-Each test is configured in the `Makefile` for that test.

 # Running Tests

 Tests should be run from the root of the project: